 Webster Awarded Grant to Provide Certification for Local Teachers in TESL

 Webster University’s Teaching English as a Second Language (TESL) program received a National Professional Development grant from the U.S. Department of Education.
-To Date, it is the largest grant Webster University has ever received.
+To date, it is the largest grant Webster University has ever received.

 Webster Awarded $124,000 STEM Educator Grant

-The National Science Foundation awarded Webster University with a $124,454 Noyce capacity-building grant.
+The National Science Foundation awarded Webster University a $124,454 Noyce capacity-building grant.
 The title of this project is “Laying the Groundwork for Dual-degree Pathways for Educating STEM Teachers Bound for Success,” or Webster Educating STEM Teachers Bound for Success (WESTbound Success).

 CAEP Annual Reporting Measures